fvigneron/FastPolyEval/THIRDPARTY.md

 For now, the MPFR library is included by default, even if you inted to use only FP80 arithmetic.

 We welcome the idea of using alternative libraries for high-precision arithmetic, in particular if your favorite library works on GPU or mixed CPU/GPU environment.
-If you are interested, please contact us so we can discuss evolving our software accordingly.
+If you are interested, please contact me (<francois.vigneron@univ-reims.fr>) so we can discuss evolving our software accordingly :wink:.